 Wastewater-based epidemiology is not new.
 Rather, the process has been used for decades as a means of surveillance of diseases and perhaps most recently for the pervasiveness of opioid use in a community.

-To conduct wastewater surveillance, an individual or a device captures a sample from a university’s wastewater stream.
+To conduct wastewater testing, an individual or a device captures a sample from a university’s wastewater stream.
 That liquid or solid sample is then processed by a laboratory.
 The sample is processed, and the genetic signature of the virus, found in the ribonucleic acid or RNA, is extracted.

 “When that RNA is extracted, the test that they run is actually very similar, nearly identical, to the assay that's brought into diagnostic testing for clinical purposes.
 It's a PCR-based (polymerase chain reaction or antigen-detecting) assay,” Rambhia said.

-How is wastewater surveillance beneficial?
+How is wastewater testing beneficial?

 Rambhia said it can help guide elected officials and other leaders in making decisions about steps they might take to slow the spread of the virus.